maikszusevics/CICD_pipeline/README.md

 ## Goal:

-#### Create jobs in jenkins which will automate the process of copying repo code to an EC2 instance and provisioning all dependencies including DB_HOST variable, and then starting the app itself.
+#### Create jobs in jenkins which will automate the process of jenkins SSH into EC2 and copying repo code to the instance and provisioning all dependencies including DB_HOST variable, and then starting the app itself.
+D

 Steps: